mesosphere/dcos-kafka-service/README.md

 }
 ```

-Creating a cluster using `sample-kafka.json`:
+The command below creates a cluster using `sample-kafka.json`:
 ``` bash
 $ dcos package install --options=sample-kafka.json kafka
 ```

-See [Configuration Options](#configuration-options) for a list of available fields which can be customized via an options JSON file when the Kafka cluster is created.
+See [Configuration Options](#configuration-options) for a list of fields that can be customized via an options JSON file when the Kafka cluster is created.

 ### Multiple Kafka cluster installation